What is Engine Lubrication System?- Types & Uses

 How an Engine Lubrication System Works?

 The process of lubrication in an internal combustion engine begins in the sump, commonly referred to as the oil pan.
 From here, the oil is pulled through a strainer, by the oil pump, removing larger contaminants from the mass of the fluid.
-The oil then goes through the oil filter.
-It is important to note that not all filters perform the same.

 A filter’s ability to remove particles is dependent upon many factors, including the media material (pore size, surface area and depth of filter), the differential pressure across the media, and the flow rate across the media.